 - engage and entertain

 This workshop will show you how to draw your audience in from the start.
 It will also help you to organize your presentation in a way that brings your audience with you, step by step.
-Finally, you will learn a host of tips that will enable you to communicate your ideas persuasively including how to speak from notes, how to design and deliver slides, and how to prepare for Q and A. Note: I have usually delivered this workshop as a mini-course in five sessions, covering the following topics: Engagement; Content and Structure; Delivery; Preparation; Storytelling.
+Finally, you will learn a host of tips that will enable you to communicate your ideas persuasively including how to speak from notes, how to design and deliver slides, and how to prepare for Q and A. Note: I usually deliver this workshop as a mini-course in five sessions, covering the following topics: Engagement; Content and Structure; Delivery; Preparation; Storytelling.
 I can also mix and match different components to yield a shorter, more bespoke public speaking workshop, depending on your needs.

 - Storytelling: Storytelling has become a popular way to deliver messages in a wide range of professional settings.
 In this workshop, we look at why stories are an effective communication technique, the narrative components of a good story, and how we apply those elements to our project to bring it alive.
-This workshop should be useful to researchers from any discipline and to leaders at any point in their careers.
+This workshop should be useful to researchers from any discipline and to leaders or practitioners at any point in their careers.

 - Executive Presence: Building executive presence hinges on using a range of communication tools, including body language, voice, mindset, and words.
 These tools can help enhance your personal impact.
 Participants will come away with greater confidence in their ability to manage connections, perceptions, and relationships, both inside and outside of work.